joptionpanes/FinalProject/README.md

 * Once you leave, you cannot go back, he wanders away.
 (It is not saved on the map)
 * Rarest encounter

 <h3 align = "center"> Rocks </h3>

 Sometimes you're wandering around and a litte glimmer catches your eye.
 You find some rocks that look to be of some value.
 These can be used in the forge to upgrade your items

 ## Map

+The map is stored in the save folder, and is randomly generated as you walk around.
+The Boss areas are generated in advance, in one location that per multiple of 100 (x/y), 10 spaces radius

 ## Flow Chart
  <img src="./images/Final Flow Chart.png" alt="Project Flow Chart" width="800">